Global Data Consortium Makes Multiple Key Hires and Expands Customer Advisory Board to Drive Expansion Globally

 Markus Bergthaler, Vice President, Product Strategy: Markus brings over 12 years of fraud knowledge to GDC.
 He previously was the Global Director of Programs at the Merchant Risk Council where he oversaw the development of all association program content, conference education, committee and community subject matter, website content, benchmarking, and online forum topics.
 He also played a key role in the fraud departments at Wizards of the Coast, E. Breuniger, and Amazon.

 "As GDC looks to continue expanding its portfolio of customers globally, it is essential that we continue to make key hires across the organization," said Bill Spruill, President/Co-Founder.
-"With the hiring of Christopher, Dan, Joacim, and Markus, along with the expansion of the Compliance Advisory Board, GDC is in the perfect spot to continue to meet the growth of the global digital economy by accurately verifying the identities of consumers and businesses regardless of country of origin."
+"With the hiring of Christopher, Dan, and Markus, along with the expansion of the Compliance Advisory Board, GDC is in the perfect spot to continue to meet the growth of the global digital economy by accurately verifying the identities of consumers and businesses regardless of country of origin."

 In 2020, GDC formed the Compliance Advisory Board (CAB) to serve as a resource to help others in the industry navigate the challenges of protecting data privacy and maintaining compliance with other global regulations.
 In May of 2021, LeAnne Hoang, Chief Risk & Compliance Officer - Americas Region at Rapyd, joined the CAB bringing over 20 years of experience in risk management and strategy development to the group.